-A copy of Odetics' annual report on Form 10-K for the fiscal year ended March 31, 2003 (including Amendment No. 1 but excluding the exhibits thereto) accompanies the proxy materials being mailed to all stockholders.
+A copy of Odetics' annual report on Form 10-K for the fiscal year ended March 31, 2003 (including Amendment No. 1 to such annual report) accompanies the proxy materials being mailed to all stockholders.
 The annual report is not incorporated into this proxy statement and is not considered proxy solicitation material.
-Stockholders may obtain a copy of the exhibits to the annual report on Form 10-K, as amended, without charge, by writing to Investor Relations, Odetics, Inc., 1515 S. Manchester Avenue, Anaheim, California 92802.
-The annual report on Form 10-K, as amended (including the exhibits thereto), is also available on the Securities and Exchange Commission's Web site (http://www.sec.gov).